More about Kelly Jenny

 My approach to couples is centered around increasing communication; learning how to create a space where everyone feels safe and comfortable expressing their feelings.
 The longer a relationship goes without sex or discussions about sex, the more fear and anxiety play a role in keeping distance between people.
 Furthermore, I believe everyone is unique, so that is also true of each couple and relationship.
 Therapy involves discussing your relationship dynamic and helping you discover where things went wrong individually and relationally.
 This work is done in a non-judgmental, caring, empathetic manner that ensures safety and confidentiality are always maintained.

-I work with couples on intimacy, sexual expression, talks of separation and divorce, parenting conflicts, loss of trust, emotional and physical infidelity, acceptance, desire, betrayal, addictions in the home, fights that never seem to get resolved, past and current violence, open relationships, blended families, mental health, family of origin problems, ageing, and falling out of love.
+I work with couples on intimacy, sexual expression, talks of separation and divorce, parenting conflicts, loss of trust, emotional and physical infidelity, acceptance, desire, betrayal, fights that never seem to get resolved, past and current violence, open relationships, blended families, mental health, family of origin problems, ageing, and falling out of love.
 I have studied and attended trainings on Gottman Method Couples Therapy, completing levels 1 and 2 of training, as well as Sue Johnson’s research with Emotionally Focused Couples Therapy.

 Couples counselling can help reconnect partners when appropriate or help you through a separation if that path is right for you.
 Couples counselling can stop the small problems from becoming big problems by allowing a safe, confidential space to work things out in and develop skills that can be applied back in your home.